 In Appendix A we also show that the results are also robust to: (i) employing a loose measure of firm-level separations in the regression, relying on all employment spells of all workers regardless of their degree of firm attachment when calculating separations, (ii) looking at larger firms (iii) focusing on the manufacturing sector only, and (iv) lagging the instrument set further backwards in time.
-Overall, the point estimates of the conditional firm-level wage elasticity of separations are all statistically significant and lie between 5.067 and 8.333 across all the exercises in the paper, implying a back of the envelope 95-percent confidence interval of 4.542 and 9.846.
+In particular, the last result thus rules out that autocorrelation in idiosyncratic shocks is high enough to bias the results from annual data.
+Overall, the point estimates of the conditional firm-level wage elasticity of separations are all statistically significant and lie between 1.638 and 3.647 across all the exercises in the paper, implying a back of the envelope 95-percent confidence interval of 1.126 and 5.209.
+In other words, looking within a firm across time and condition on the marginal revenue product of the firm as well as the outside option of its workers, the overall results imply that periods when wages are high due to high past wages in the firm are periods associated with elevated worker separations from the firm.
 Thus, all in all, we conclude from this exercise that the microdata strongly and robustly rejects a flexible incumbent wage model, and instead favours the hypothesis that incumbent wages do affect separations and that wages thereby are being allocative.
 This finding is also in line with the literature studying the cyclicality of wages documenting wage rigidities in incumbents' wages; see Pissarides (2009) for an overview of this large literature.
 In a similar vein, Schmeider and Von Wachter (2010) provide evidence that workers with higher wages due to past favorable labor market conditions face higher risk of job loss in U.S. data.
 Earlier work by Card (1990) also provide evidence of that preset wages have an allocative effect.
+Related, Mueller (2017) reports that the share of unemployed with a high wage in their previous position increase in recession and that this is driven by a relatively higher cyclicality of separations for high-wage workers.
+Note that this mechanism will also be present in the quantitative model outlined below.

 Note that there is a large literature, surveyed in Manning (2011), that seeks to infer the elasticity of labor supply by looking at how sensitive firm recruitment is to wages.
 Since recruitment is equal to the negative of separations for a firm with constant employment, this is in a number of studies indirectly measured by the separation elasticity with respect to wages.
 Since this strand of the literature tries to estimate the labor supply elasticity, i.e., movements along the labor supply curve, the relationship between wages and separations is found to be negative.
 Note that the exercise in this paper is very different.
 We seek to identify a mechanism that acts via firms labor demand by estimating the effect of variations in incumbents' wages on separations, conditional on the marginal revenue product of the firm and the workers' outside option.
 Naturally, the effect of wages on separations working through the firm's labor demand is positive.